-Students in the Clinic Practicum may participate in applied and clinical research and evaluation activities relating to diagnosis, assessment, and interventions with school-related learning, behavior, and social problems.
+Students in the Clinic Practicum may participate in applied and clinical research and evaluation activities relating to diagnosis, assessment, consultation, and interventions with school-related learning, behavior, and social problems.
 Research and evaluation in the Clinic Practicum can occur in several ways.
-First, many cases seen for assessment and intervention serve as single-subject research studies, providing research information on a specific problem or intervention.
-The practicum allows for the ongoing collection of data from clients via clinical protocols.
+First, students may use client data gathered through single-subject research studies and via clinical protocols as relevant.
 In addition, Clinic Practicum students sometimes participate in an ongoing research program for a special population.
 In this type of research, the Coordinator will advertise or otherwise seek out children who have a specific problem or characteristic.
-Examples include recent studies of children with spelling and social skills deficits, children with selective mutism, children with friendship difficulties, and potentially gifted children.
+Examples include recent studies of children with spelling and social skills deficits, children with selective mutism, children with friendship difficulties, adults with Attention Deficit Hyperactivity Disorder (ADHD), and children with Autism Spectrum Disorder (ASD).
 All research programs and studies through the Clinic Practicum are conducted following guidelines established by the University of Wisconsin-Madison and are approved in advance by the appropriate Institutional Review Board.